Listeria, salmonella and co. – How a good product recall works in the food industry

 Increase in food recalls: Causes and trends

 Product recalls are published almost daily on lebensmittelwarnung.de* and via other information portals for consumers, such as produktwarnung.eu.
-According to the Federal Office of Consumer Protection and Food Safety, the trend is also increasing in the food industry.
+According to the Federal Office of Consumer Protection and Food Safety, the trend is also on rise in the food industry.

 Around a third of the recalls were due to microbiological contamination, mostly due to listeria or salmonella.
-Other reasons include unauthorized or undeclared ingredients, allergens or foreign bodies.
+Other reasons include unauthorised or undeclared ingredients, allergens or contaminants.

 Should consumers be worried about this increase in recalls?
-On the contrary: the increase also points to an ever tighter control system.
+Quite the opposite: the increase also points to an ever tighter control system.
 This is not only required by the authorities; many manufacturers have also introduced better tests on their own initiative.

 If, for example, listeria or salmonella are detected in a product, depending on the individual assessment of the health risk to the end consumer, an officially ordered recall can be issued or the manufacturer can decide – often in consultation with the inspectors – to issue a voluntary recall in order to rule out any risk.

-Recall the affected batches via the retailer or supplier, inform them and the matter – unlike the product – is over?
+Recall the affected batches via the retailer or supplier, inform all parties involved and the matter is then resolved?

 Caution: These pitfalls stand in the way of a good product recall

-Reality shows: In many cases, things go wrong – especially when you stumble across pitfalls that are not given much attention:
+The reality shows: In many cases, things can go wrong – especially if you stumble across pitfalls that are often overlooked:

-- Lack of coordination: contamination has been detected in a batch of a product.
+- Lack of coordination: contamination has been detected in a batch of the product.
 The authorities are involved.
 The responsible employees discuss what to do next.
 Responsibilities are not clearly defined.
 This is not fiction, but has happened many times.
-The solution: Create or optimize crisis guidelines with clear responsibilities and competencies.
+The solution: Create or optimise crisis guidelines with clear responsibilities and competences.

-- Access to information channels: Ideally, a recall is also published on the company’s own website or via social media channels.
+- Access to information channels: Ideally, a callback is also published on the company’s own website or via social media channels.
 But what do you do if the callback has to be made on a Friday afternoon or at the weekend and the person responsible is not available or the website is managed externally?
-The following applies here: designate responsible persons who can be reached in the event of a crisis and who also have technical access to the channels.
+The following applies here: designate a person who can be contacted in the event of a crisis and who also has technical access to the channels.

-- Missing or poorly trained consumer hotline: A hotline is not only essential for queries in the event of a crisis.
-Here, too, availability is often limited or it is unclear who is responsible for which shift.
+- Missing or poorly trained consumer hotline: A hotline is not only essential for dealing with queries in the event of a crisis.
+Here too, availability is often limited or it is unclear who takes which shift.
+It is therefore important to clarify in general who needs to be available on which number in the event of a crisis.
+If people outside of the consumer hotline answer calls (e.g. the control centre), it is essential to inform them and prepare the content.

-A recall in March 2024 was not limited to the pitfalls mentioned above.
-We are not naming the responsible producer.
+A recall from March 2024 did not stop at the pitfalls mentioned above.
+We refrain from naming the responsible producer.
 A company is recalling all products with a best-before date in a range of several weeks.
-The stated reason: there may be foreign bodies or other contamination.
+The stated reason: there may be particles or other contamination.
 No further details or possible health consequences are given.
 A telephone number is given for queries, but is de facto non-existent.
 This example lacks almost everything that makes a good product recall:

-- Reason for the recall: B. Detection of listeria, salmonella, foreign bodies.
+- Reason for recall: Detection of listeria, salmonella, foreign bodies.

 - Type of recall: for the consistent protection of the consumer due to a proven health risk or precautionary recall, as such a risk cannot be ruled out.